scarabx/lorien-legacies-1.20.1/README.md

 - Wait a little bit before choosing next option in the cycle when controlling the weather.

 - Avex flight can only be activated while standing still.

 - Don't fly through water or log out while Avex, Intangibility and Intangifly is active.

 - If done by accident, fix by disabling Intangifly and unsneaking.

 - Legacy icons in inventory will take a while to reappear after death, but their functionality isn't affected except for moving through blocks while Intangible (only until all icons reappear and other features of Intangibility still works).

+- Make sure your Chimaera isn't near you when activating Human Fireball (Self-ignition).